hussainahmad1995/WhipperSnapper_Tofino/README.md

 P4Benchmark
 =============

-Tool to benchmark P4 Compilers and Targets
+Tool to benchmark Tofino Compiler and Switch

 Installation
 ------------